 That almost certainly means you get traction in a niche that is tiny compared to the big vision in your concept.
 This process of digging deep into a niche and focussing 100% on the present day needs is a vital step in turning dreams into reality.
 It is also 100% opposite to what you do to get through Gate #1.

 In enterprise software, getting through Gate #2 means getting the first three paying reference customers.
 This is a tough job because most customers prefer to wait until you have these three references before committing; one way to drive enterprise software founders crazy is to ask them about this chicken and egg problem.
 These need to be real enterprise-wide deployments with customers paying 6 figures.
 A few logos of customers deploying the software in one small area and paying a few thousand dollars won’t make the grade.
 Lots of enterprise software ventures reach this stage and become cash flow positive without raising any VC, but then stumble at the next Gate.

-In consumer ventures, getting through Gate #2 means month to month growth rates in attention.
+In consumer or media ventures, getting through Gate #2 means month to month growth rates in attention.
 I am using the word attention because the specific metrics such as page views, uniques, downloads, active users tend to change a lot as people “game” the old metrics.

 1. The exit opportunity is typically Acquire-Hire.
 You have some value, but it is very little.

 3. Grow from revenues (slower than 2 but gives you more control).